 The sky is clear.

-Not a dewdrop in my mouth.
+Not a drop of dew in my mouth.

 3) to express impossibility in impersonal sentences:

-There will be no war-fire!
+There will be no war or fire!

-Not one step back!
+No step back!

 Not a sound!
 Not a day without a line!